 As with dip molding, a liquid or melted plastic is used in the injection molding process.
 Likewise a mold is a required element of the process.
 The melted plastic is injected into the mold at a high pressure and the mold itself is constantly cooled so that the heated material will adhere to the cavity walls forming the part.
 As the process finishes, the mold opens and ejection pins within the mold eject the newly formed part from the mold.

 The mold or mold plates are actually two pieces or two halves of a whole.
 Each half contains at least one cavity and often more than just one.
 Molds are typically made of metal, usually steel or aluminum, but the choice is often based on the economics.
 Steel costs more, but lasts longer.
 Aluminum costs much less, but does not carry as long a lifespan.
 The size of the mold, the number of cavities, anticipated tool longevity all factor in on the cost of a mold.
+Watch now to see a brief overview of the process.

 Materials – Low-density polyethylene is the most common material used in the production of our injection product lines.
 PVC is primarily used to manufacture injection molded hand grips.
 There are many other materials used in the process and since the use of injection molded parts is so widespread, ranging from combs, toys, electronic housings, body panels of automobiles and appliance parts, the choice of material is dependent on the end use.